Babak Fort: Present day

 The remaining parts of the fortress are currently known as Qaḷʿa-ye Jomhūr.
 It is situated 50km from Ahar on the left branch of Qarasū river.
-A castle and a palace on the top of a mountain remain from the Badd fort.
+A castle and a palace on atop a mountain remain from the Badd fort.

-The castle was included in the list of national, historical and cultural places in 1966.
-It was then renovated by the Cultural Heritage Organization of Iran and is used as a hiking destination.

-Coin and pottery samples have been found belonging to the 13th century.
-Among these findings were also carved and glazed potteries, dating to the beginning of the 7th century.
+At the site has been found 13th-century coin and pottery samples as well as carved and glazed pottery, dating to the beginning of the 7th century.